 The city boasts the great urban park of the Dehesa, perfect for a Saturday stroll.
-It covers around 40 hectares of land and has more than 2,500 banana trees that are over 50 meters tall.
-They evoke the image of a gothic ship of an infinite cathedral.
-The core center of the old city is marked by the layout of the old neighborhood.
-In this zone, the old Benedictine monastery Sant Pere of Galligants can be found.
-Similarly, the Walk of the Wall, the church of Sant Feliu, and the Arabian Baths, which date back to the 12th century, are situated in this area.
+It covers around 40 hectares of land and has more than 2,500 banana trees over 50 meters tall.
+The centre of the old city is marked by the layout of the old neighbourhood.
+In this zone, the old Benedictine monastery Sant Pere de Galligants can be found.
+Likewise, the Walk of the Wall, the church of Sant Feliu, and the Arabian Baths are located in this area.

-Furthermore, Girona is a must for all fans of the famous HBO series The Game of Thrones.
-Many scenes from the season 6 were filmed in this picturesque city.
-Especially the ones taking place in the imaginary city of Braavos.
-If you want to follow steps of Arya Stark performed by Maisie Williams, enter a Citadel full of wisdom together with Samwell and Gilly, or witness the place where one of the most famous scenes taking place in the Kings Landing was filmed, you should definitely put Girona on your travel bucket list.
-In addition, there are many city guided tours with a major focus on famous filming spots of the series.
+Girona is a must for fans of the famous HBO series The Game of Thrones.
+Girona is the real-life imaginary city of Braavos and home to many scenes of season 6.
+If you want to follow the steps of Arya Stark performed by Maisie Williams, or witness the place where one of the most famous scenes taking place in the King’s Landing was filmed, you must put Girona on your travel bucket list.
+In addition, there are many city guided tours which focus on famous filming spots of the series.

 - Walk along the ancient walls for excellent views of the city.